Zeus is a language neutral programmer's IDE for the Windows platform.

 For example, the ctags feature now supports Go meaning the goto definition and goto declaration features now work with Go code.

 The latest release also comes with many Zeus macros allowing the IDE to better work with Go tools like gocode for auto-complete, documentation and code navigation and tools like gofmt, goimports for automatic code formating whenever a Go file is saved.

 There are also macros for Go Guru, fix, vet, gorename and gobuild.

 Finally, Zeus also works with the Delve debugger.

 IMPORTANT NOTE: For Zeus to work with Go it is assumed Go has been installed on the machine.
-For more details on how to setup and install Go please read this tutorial.
+For details on how to setup Go refer to this tutorial.